Fall in The Bend is a pretty special time.

 Walking the South Bend Farmers Market

 Fall isn’t called harvest time for nothing.
 Stroll the aisles at the South Bend Farmers Market and see for yourself.
 Local farmers bring all sorts of produce to the market specific to the season — fresh apples, sweet corn, pumpkins, gourds and more.
 Don’t forget the handmade crafts, delicious sweets and local coffee.
-Odds are you’ll smell it before you see it.

 Family Fun at the Zoo